sharp-pixel/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 }
 ```

-This command show you basically what your current crendentials are attached to :
+This command show you basically what your current credentials are attached to:
-* `Account` tell you which Account Id you are talking to
+* `Account` tells you which Account ID you are talking to
-* `Arn` tell you which Role you are using
+* `Arn` tells you which Role you are using

 To learn more, check the [official doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).